What Happens at an "Arraignment" in Michigan?

 Criminal Defense Attorney Washtenaw County - Dan Geherin

-For questions about Arraignments (or in general) in any criminal case in Ann Arbor or throughout Washtenaw County, please contact Dan Geherin and his team at GLG Michigan.
+For questions about Arraignments (or in general) in any criminal case, please contact Dan Geherin, a criminal defense attorney in Washtenaw County.
 We have the resources, experience, and will to match the prosecution and protect our clients’ interests.
 Contact Us to schedule online, or call 24/7 (734) 263-2780.
 GLG Michigan: Handling criminal cases—from investigation through trial---in Ann Arbor, Washtenaw County and all over Southeastern Michigan.

 Geherin Law Group